General Guide

-BYOK: How to Get Unlimited AI File Renames with Your Own API Key
+BYOK: Unlimited AI File Renames with Your Own API Key (2026)

 Jump to section

-BYOK (Bring Your Own Key) means you connect your personal API key from a supported AI provider directly to Zush.
-Zush sends the file content to the provider under your account, the provider returns a descriptive name, and you pay the provider directly at their standard API rates.
-There is no Zush markup and no rename limit.
+BYOK (Bring Your Own Key) means you connect your personal API key from a supported AI provider to Zush .
+In current Mac builds, the key is stored locally in macOS Keychain.
+When BYOK is enabled, Zush relays the analysis request through its backend to your selected provider using your key for that request, the provider returns a descriptive name, and you pay the provider directly at their standard API rates.
+There is no Zush markup and no cloud rename limit.

 What BYOK means in practice